seorgiy/hangman-game/README.md

 Hello!

 This is a console version of popular game [Hangman](https://en.wikipedia.org/wiki/Hangman_(game)).
-Made in Ruby 🔥 Please note: only russian in game language supported.
+Made in Ruby 🔥
+<br>Please note: only russian in game language supported.

 ## How to use
 One simple command in root directory: